GyuCheol/json_parser/README.md

     - designed for expanding. (highly abstract classes)
     - Supporting for serialization and deserialization.
 (Json to Java Object, Java Object to Json String)

+- todo list
+    1] supporting annotations. (for serialization to an object and array types) 2] supporting a stream writer.
+(For now, it just provides a string output)

 - Example

 ```Java